Our quality standards

 Getting in touch with our Utilization Management staff

-Some Amerigroup services and benefits need prior approval.
-This means your provider must ask Amerigroup to approve the services he or she wants you to have.
+Some Amerigroup DC services and benefits need prior approval.
+This means your provider must ask Amerigroup DC to approve the services they want you to have.
 Services that don’t need approval are:

 - Emergency care

 - Care needed after a hospital stay

 Our Utilization Review team looks at approval requests.
 The team decides if:

 - The service is included in your Amerigroup DC benefits.